 <TP-1, TS 36.211, 6.2.1>

 - MBSFN reference signals are transmitted on antenna port.
 The channel over which a symbol on antenna portis conveyed can be inferred from the channel over which another symbol on the same antenna port is conveyed only if the two symbols correspond to subframes of the same MBSFN area.
+For MBSFN reference signal pattern type 1 of 0.37 kHz subcarrier spacing, the channel over which a symbol on antenna port is conveyed can be inferred from the channel over which another three symbols on the same port is conveyed only if the four symbols correspond to slots of the same MBSFN area.
+For MBSFN reference signal pattern type 2 of 0.37 kHz subcarrier spacing, the channel over which a symbol on antenna port is conveyed can be inferred from the channel over which another symbol on the same port is conveyed only if the two symbols correspond to slots of the same MBSFN area.

 This introduces the following changes: